-This half term the children will be learning about forces and magnets to answer the question – ‘Do opposites attract?’
+This half term the children will be learning about forces and magnets to answer the question – ‘Why do we slip on ice?’
 We will be investigating what forces are and the fact that you cannot see them.
 The children will learn about the poles of the magnets and what happens when they are brought together.
 They will also investigate magnetic and non-magnetic objects in practical experiments, finding out which materials are attracted to magnets.
 Scientific methods will be revised using predictions and fair testing.

-This half-term in PE we will be covering Tag Rugby and Dance.
+This half-term in PE we will be covering Gymnastics and Dance.
 For the dance unit we are lucky enough to be joined by a dance specialist from Phoenix Dance Academy.

 This half-term in PSHE we will be focusing on bullying and how to keep safe.
 The children discuss what bullying is and how it can make people feel.
 They will also explore the different types of bullying and how to respond to incidents of bullying.
 They will learn about and develop strategies to deal with bullying and what to do if they witness bullying.

 In Computing, we will be learning about Coding and animation using the programme Espresso Coding.
 The children will refresh their skills that they learnt last year before beginning to use timings to sequence actions in their programmes.
 Towards the end of the half term they will use commands to make items appear and disappear.